mojodna/fire-hydrant/README.markdown

     $ switchboard config oauth.general_token_secret qwerty
     $ switchboard config pubsub.server fireeagle.com

+Add **fireeagle.com** to your roster:

+    $ switchboard roster add fireeagle.com

+Confirm that your roster contains **fireeagle.com** (in order for presence notifications to be sent properly):

+    $ switchboard roster list

 Subscribe to location updates corresponding to the configured token:

     $ switchboard pubsub subscribe